T-54/T-55: Predecessors: T-34 and T-44

-The Soviet T-34 medium tank of the 1940s was well regarded and development never stopped throughout the Second World War.
-It continued to perform well; however, the designers could not incorporate the latest technologies or major developments as vital tank production could not be interrupted during wartime.
+The Soviet T-34 medium tank of the 1940s was well regarded, and development never stopped throughout the Second World War.
+It continued to perform well; however, the designers could not incorporate the latest technologies or major developments, as vital tank production could not be interrupted during wartime.

-In 1943, the Morozov Design Bureau resurrected the pre-war T-34M development project and created the T-44 tank.
-Thanks to a space-efficient torsion-bar suspension, a novel transverse engine mount, and the removal of the hull machine-gunner's crew position, the T-44 had a cross-country performance at least as good as the T-34, but with substantially superior armour and a much more powerful 85 mm gun.
+In 1943, the Kharkiv Morozov Machine Building Design Bureau revived the prewar T-34M development project and produced the T-44.
+Thanks to a space-efficient torsion bar suspension, a novel transverse engine mount, and the removal of the hull machine-gunner's crew position, the T-44 had a cross-country performance at least as good as the T-34, but with substantially superior armour and a much more powerful 85 mm gun.

 By the time the T-44 was ready for production, the T-34 had also been modified to fit the same gun.
 Although the T-44 was superior in most other ways, by this time, T-34 production was in full swing and the massive numbers of T-34s being built offset any advantage to smaller numbers of a superior design.
 The T-44 was produced in only small numbers, with around 200 completed in 1945.
-Instead, the designers continued to use the design as the basis for further improved guns, experimenting with a 122 mm design, but later deciding a 100 mm gun was a better alternative.
+Instead, the designers continued to use the design as the basis for further improvements to guns, experimenting with a 122 mm design but later deciding that a 100 mm gun was a better alternative.